ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/POLREF-Instrument-Details.md

 ## Background & Timeline ##
 POLREF is a general purpose polarised neutron reflectometer, on TS2.
 The [POLREF](https://www.isis.stfc.ac.uk/Pages/polref.aspx) web page describes the background to the instrument.

-## Control System ##
-POLREF will migrate from the SECI control system to the IBEX control system in MMMMMMMM YYYY.

 ## POLREF Equipment ##
 The equipment listed below is used on POLREF.
 Please add new information (e.g. new items of equipment, new notes, information about drivers, etc. to this table).